 There are no formal business etiquette “rules” that require anyone to give a gift to a co-worker or boss, but many people do exchange gifts at work.
 It is important to remember that giving the wrong gift can convey a message that is too personal, romantic, or even offensive.
 You also run the risk of making the recipient feel uncomfortable if they do not offer you a gift in return, or alienating co-workers if your gift seems excessive.

 Gifts That Carry a Discriminating or Demeaning Message

 Never give gifts that could be considered offensive to women, minorities, or any race, culture, group, or individual with disabilities—even if presented in the “spirit of fun.”
 It includes cards, gifts, artwork, caricatures, publications, and any other item that could be interpreted as stereotyping or discriminatory.

 Politically Oriented and Religious Gifts

 Unless someone has specifically asked for a particular political or religious item, book, or gift, do not try to guess on one.
-If you do honor a specific request, keep in mind that the item could still offend someone else in the office and give it wrapped and in private.
+If you do honor a specific request, keep in mind that the item could still offend someone else in the office, so give it wrapped and in private.

 Personal Care Products

 Grooming items and sundries are generally too personal to give, especially when given to a member of the opposite sex.
 If anything, it can send the wrong message about what you think of their hygiene.
 This includes body and skin care products, perfumes, toothbrushes, hairbrushes, and shaving sundries.
 That scented hand lotion you love might seem like a good idea, but when given to a person with allergies or asthma you are giving a gift that cannot be used.

 All undergarments, and in most cases, any articles of clothing except for hats, scarves, or gloves are not good gifts to give co-workers or your boss.
 A corporate T-shirt is acceptable but may seem a bit on the “cheap” side.

 If you give jewelry, stick to small, casual items and give them only to members of the same sex unless the gift is being given by a group.